top of page

 99D36C6C-819C-48F1-8CC3-D47152A525E4.jpeg

-Something Perfect Between Ourselves (2024-25) - In process
+Sissies: Something Perfect Between Ourselves (2024-25) - In process

-Set in a fictional bar, “Something Perfect Between Ourselves” takes its title from the disco-era ballad, by Black Queer music icon, Sylvester.
-This dance theater work seeks to reflect a memory from generations past – a queer haven, the Black Gay bar.
-Black Gay bars served as sites of leisure and enjoyment, community gathering places for support (both formal and informal) and political action, especially at the onset of the gay liberation movement and the onslaught of HIV/AIDS.
-Using nostalgia, partner dancing and humor, this quintet of Black and Brown men will swirl, swish and kiki through disco and R & B songs highlighting the “lost generation” of artists and souls who shared their gifts and talents, changing the world.
+This dance theater work, co-choreographed by Bernard Brown and J’Sun Howard, seeks to reflect a memory from generations past – a Queer haven, the Black Gay bar.
+Black Gay bars served as sites of leisure and enjoyment, gathering places for support (both formal and informal) and political action, especially at the onset of the gay liberation movement and the onslaught of HIV/AIDS.
+Using nostalgia, partner dancing and humor, this community of Black and Brown men will swirl, swish and kiki through disco and R & B songs highlighting the “lost generation” of souls who shared their gifts and talents, changing the world.

 Disco.jpg